 A time bomb is a type of logic bomb that detonates at a certain time or date.

 Another famous time bomb example happened in 1998: the CIH virus, otherwise known as Chernobyl.
 Its trigger time was April 26, the date of the infamous Chernobyl nuclear disaster.

 Many consider the CIH virus the most destructive malware attack of its time.
 It was among the first malware attacks to damage hardware as well as the usual software.
 CIH eviscerated all information on system hard drives and damaged the BIOS on some motherboards.

 Whether for profiteering, revenge, or just plain havoc — logic bombs are tricky and do serious damage.
-The Behavior Shield in Avast Free Antivirus monitors all your apps for any suspicious behavior — one symptom of malware or other potentially dangerous activity.
-Protect yourself from the full spectrum of threats lurking out there with Avast Free Antivirus.
+The Behavior Shield in Avast One monitors all your apps for any suspicious behavior — one symptom of malware or other potentially dangerous activity.
+Protect yourself from the full spectrum of threats lurking out there with Avast One.